sumaris-net/sumaris-pod/src/site/markdown/pod.md

 # Database and Pod

 SUMARiS use a database engine to store data.

-It can exists various SUMARiS database instances on the web.
+It can exists many SUMARiS databases instances on the web.
-Those are accessible throw a [server software](https://en.wikipedia.org/wiki/Server_(computing)) called **SUMARiS Pod**, that manage one database instance.
+Each databases instance is accessible through a [server software](https://en.wikipedia.org/wiki/Server_(computing)), called **SUMARiS Pod**.

+A Pod manage only one database instance.

-## Main features
+## Main features of the Pod

 The SUMARiS Pod has several features: